kushidesign/kushi/README.md

 ```css
 border: 1px solid black;
 ```
-Future support is planned for dynamic values nested in garden-style double vectors and css values construction method such as `kushi.core/cssfn` or `cljs.core/str`.<br>
+Future support is planned for dynamic values passed to construction method such as `kushi.core/cssfn` or `cljs.core/str`.
 In the meantime, if you would like to incorporate a dynamic value into a css shorthand property, you can do it like this:
 ```Clojure
 ;; Write the shorthand with a "default" value that subsequently
 ;; gets overridden with a dynamic value on the specific property.